Simultaneous free-surface profilometry and subsurface velocimetry with fringe projection and PIV: Experimental Setup

-To assess the effect of the fluorescein dye on PIV measurements, we acquired $500$ independent PIV snapshots of uniform flow in a horizontal plane 2\,cm below the water surface for each dye concentration.
+The effect of fluorescein dye on PIV measurements was assessed by acquiring $500$ independent PIV snapshots of uniform flow in a horizontal plane 2\,cm below the water surface for each dye concentration.
 Polystyrene particles with a mean diameter of $40$\,{\textmu}m were used as tracers.
-After applying a min-max pre-processing filter \citep{Adrian2011}, the images were processed using LaVision DaVis 11.0 with a $48 \times 48$ pixel ($2.1 \times 2.1$\,mm) window and $50\%$ overlap.
+After applying a min-max pre-processing filter \citep{Adrian2011}, the images were processed using LaVision DaVis 11.0 with a $48 \times 48$\,pixel (2.1 $\times\ 2.1$\,mm) window and $50\%$ overlap.
 The correlation coefficients were spatially and temporally averaged to yield a single metric representing PIV quality.